Blog

 The Big Data Transformation: How Cloud Data Tooling Enables a Company’s Modern Data Lifecycle

-Here we share some key insights to help along your data enablement and delivery journey and, in so doing, take full advantage of a matured and highly functional toolset at your disposal.
+Here we share some key insights to help guide your data transformation process and, in so doing, take full advantage of a matured and highly functional toolset at your disposal.

-In a traditional approach, companies use centralized teams to ingest, curate, and manage data.
-In this day and age, they are dealing with a significant volume of operational and analytical data from a growing number of disparate applications, databases, data warehouses, analytics systems, and so much more.
+In the past, companies used centralized teams to ingest, curate, and manage data.
+Today, they are experiencing expanding datasets from a growing number of disparate applications, databases, data warehouses, analytics systems, and so much more.
 To add to this, the central teams are often stretched and overworked while they play to the needs of an ever-increasing and diverse population of data consumers.

 Additionally, the technical literacy of the average business stakeholder has increased.
 Think Microsoft Excel in the 1990s and compare that to now, where almost all business users can probably develop a well-thought-through spreadsheet.
 Tools such as Power BI are becoming more user-friendly, leading to a democratization of data that is accessible to everyone.